Does the use of electronic devices in the evening affect the sleep patterns of athletes?

 What the researchers did

-Seventy well-trained, Australian athletes (44 females and 26 males, 32 team-sports athletes and 38 individual-sports athletes) completed an online questionnaire, every day during 7 consecutive days to obtain information about their sleepiness (i.e. Epworth Sleepiness Scale), daytime behaviours (e.g. caffeine consumption, physical activity, napping), perceived sleep quality (e.g. how easily athletes fell asleep) and quantity (e.g. bedtime, estimated sleep onset latency (SOL), wake time), and if electronic devices were used in the 2 h before attempting to sleep.
+Seventy well-trained, Australian athletes (44 females and 26 males, 32 team-sports athletes and 38 individual-sports athletes) completed an online questionnaire, every day for 7 consecutive days to obtain information about their sleepiness (i.e. Epworth Sleepiness Scale), daytime behaviours (e.g. caffeine consumption, physical activity, napping), perceived sleep quality (e.g. how easily athletes fell asleep) and quantity (e.g. bedtime, estimated sleep onset latency (SOL), wake time), and if electronic devices were used in the 2 h before attempting to sleep.
 Time in bed (TIB) was calculated from the time the athlete went to bed until wake time.

 What the researchers found